 In addition to Barnard College, Goldstein has taught in the Columbia MFA writing program and in the department of philosophy at Rutgers, has been a visiting scholar at Brandeis University, and taught for five years as a Visiting Professor in the Department of Philosophy at Trinity College in Hartford, Connecticut.
 In 2006-2007, she was a Fellow at the Radcliffe Institute for Advanced Study at Harvard University, and a Guggenheim Fellow.
 She was the Miller Scholar at the Santa Fe Institute in 2011, a Franke Visiting Fellow at the Whitney Humanities Center at Yale University in 2012, and the Montgomery Fellow at Dartmouth College in 2013.
 She was appointed a Visiting Professor of Philosophy at the New College of the Humanities in London, U.K. in 2011, and continues to lecture there.
 As of 2016 she has been a Visiting Professor at New York University.
 She serves on the World Economic Forum's Council on Values.

-Sponsored by the Department of Philosophy and Religion.
+Sponsored by the Department of Philosophy and Religion, and the Honors Program.

 Published on October 11, 2017